Event Portal Site

 - Hide social icons on all generated pages.
 This is helpful when your events are for a closed community, and you don't need the online social sharing, or you just want to remove them.

-- Show calendar view in open state by default on the generated portal.
+- Show calendar view in the open state by default on the generated portal.
 This is helpful when a quick calendar view presents your events better.
 Users can still show/hide the calendar view as desired.

 - Remove the calendar view option completely on the generated portal.
 This is helpful to disable if events laid out in a calendar view are confusing due to their complexity, or for any other reason that you may have.

 - Hide all cover photos on the list of events.
-This is helpful when you simply want to prevent showing cover images for each event within the list and gain more space for text instead.
+This is helpful when you want to prevent showing cover images for each event within the list and gain more space for text instead.
 Note that they are automatically hidden if no images are present for any item in the list.

 - Allow users on the portal site to filter by instructors.
 This will show the list of instructors as part of the filters toolbar.
 It is helpful to enable this if you want to expose the names of all of the account instructors publicly.